landxcape/simple_auto_query_field/README.md

 import 'package:simple_auto_query_field/simple_auto_query_field.dart';
 ```

-- Use it as a ***TextFormField*** and supply querry callbacks, item builder, and suggestions builder, and get suggestions from your supplied api as you type
+- Use it as a ***TextFormField*** and supply query callbacks, item builder, and suggestions builder, and get suggestions from your supplied api as you type

 ``` dart
 AutoQueryTextFormField<String?>(